• Art magazine

 www. kunstplaza .de/

-• Moving according to the system prevents chaos and frustration
+• Moving according to a system prevents chaos and frustration

-Moving to a new city: Small manual for creative
+Moving to a new city: A short handbook for creative people

-• When framing works of art, you usually face the choice: acrylic or glass?
+• When framing artworks, one is usually faced with the choice: acrylic or glass?

-Acrylic or glass: a comprehensive guide to frame works of art
+Acrylic or glass: A comprehensive guide to framing artworks

 • The storage of art and working materials can present us with real challenges